A topic from the subject of Analytical Chemistry in Chemistry.

 Introduction

-Acids and bases are fundamental concepts in chemistry that play a crucial role in many analytical techniques.
-Understanding their behavior and interactions is essential for accurate and reliable analysis.
+Acids and bases are fundamental concepts in chemistry with crucial roles in many analytical techniques.
+Accurate and reliable analysis depends on understanding their behavior and interactions.

 Basic Concepts